Creators

 Testing & Final Adjustments

-• Test multiple switching cycles for reliability.
+• Test multiple speed settings for reliability.

 Frequently Asked Questions - Relay To Control Lamps Wiring: